asherhe/timeato/README.md

 # timeato

-A basic Pmodoro timer for kee
+A basic Pomodoro timer for managing your time.